 This is required if:

-For more info on how to commence pension and make minimum benefit payments to the Members in the SMSF, please watch the ATO video below.
+For more info on how to commence a pension and make minimum benefit payments to the Members in an SMSF, please watch the ATO video below.

 From 1 July 2018 the Tax Office introduced a new reporting regime for Members with pension accounts, this is referred to as TBAR.

 Time frames for the lodgement of TBARs are based on your total super balance.
 Reporting to the Tax Office are as follows:

 See our TBAR page for detailed info on reporting events and times frames.